-Evangeline (Vonnie) Calland, Board Convener, joined the board of trustees in 2015.
+Evangeline (Vonnie) Calland joined the board of trustees in 2015, and served as Chair from 2016–18.
 Vonnie is a member of the Charlottesville Friends Meeting, where she has served as Presiding Clerk and Recording Clerk.
 Vonnie holds a master’s degree in theology from Harvard Divinity School and a bachelor’s degree in religion from Kenyon College.
 She currently teaches first-year medical students, works as a hospital chaplain, and does freelance technical writing.
 Vonnie graduated from Sidwell Friends School and taught at Brooklyn Friends School.
 She is active in Quaker committee work locally and regionally.
-Vonnie’s daughter, Julia, is in the TFS class of 2018.
+Vonnie’s daughter, Julia, graduated in the TFS class of 2018.

 Margaret McNett Burruss joined the board of trustees in 2017.
 Margaret, a 1983 graduate of Tandem, holds a BA from UVA’s McIntire School of Commerce, as well as an MA in East Asian Studies from UVA.
 Margaret has a professional background as a business and systems analyst in addition to more than 15 years’ experience in nonprofit management.
 She most recently served as the first Executive Director of Charlottesville’s Loaves & Fishes Food Pantry from 2013–16, during a period of dramatic growth for the organization.
 Prior to joining Loaves & Fishes, Margaret worked for 11 years as an associate director with China Harvest, a non-profit providing humanitarian and other assistance to the poor and underserved in China.

-Melissa Warren, Board Secretary, joined the board of trustees in 2016.
+Melissa Warren joined the board of trustees in 2016, and currently serves as Secretary.
 Melissa is a 1996 graduate of UVA with a BA in Economics and a BA in French (Distinguished Major).
 Melissa worked at SNL Financial where she met her husband, Galen.
 At SNL, she served in several capacities including Research Analyst and DataSource Manager.
 Melissa later taught and tutored French at the International School of Charlottesville and the Alliance Francaise of Charlottesville.
 After having two children, Josh and Anna (both of whom currently attend Tandem), she took on volunteer roles including Religious Education Leader at Church of the Incarnation and Greenbrier Elementary School’s representative to the Charlottesville City Schools Quest Advisory Committee.
 In 2015–16, she served as TFS’s PTA President.
-Melissa enjoys watching her children play Tandem Friends volleyball, soccer, and basketball.
-She and her daughter Anna sing together in Quaker Notes.
+Melissa enjoys watching her children, Josh and Anna, play Tandem Friends volleyball, soccer, basketball, and track.

 Tandem Friends School is a co-ed Quaker day school for grades 5-12 in Charlottesville, Virginia.